bcgov/aries-vcr/README.md

 Credential Registry provides a set of RESTful web services you can use to query data from your third-party application, an introduction to use of these API's is available [here](docs/IndyCat-REST-Services.md).

-The credential registry is a controller for the issuer-verifier agent in context of Indy Catalyst.
+The credential registry is a controller for the holder-prover agent in context of Indy Catalyst.

 ### Agent